 Arthur Pearson married and had two boys, Roger and Christopher.
 Arthur was a great historian and was incredibly enthusiastic about vintage bicycles, collecting several Penny Farthings.
-Roger followed his father and uncle Len into the shop having completed three years national service, the last of which was served in REME, while his brother Chris went into dairy farming.
+Roger followed his father having completed three years national service in REME, while his brother Chris went into dairy farming.
 Roger was keen to bring the cycle shop up to the standard that other retail outlets had achieved in an increasingly competitive market, although he received opposition from the 'old school' values that the previous generation held.
 In the ‘50s and ‘60s cycles were sold alongside mopeds and motorcycles.

 By the early 1980s, the shop had been modernised - now with Raleigh ‘5 Star’ status - and was capitalising on a booming business climate, especially after the introduction of mountain bikes.
 It also moved further into the sport of cycling with Roger’s enthusiasm for racing, in particular time trials and cyclo-cross.
 As an all-round sportsman, Roger had also been successful in other two-wheeled pursuits, notably motorcycle trials.
 He had reintroduced Pearson bikes in the form of a few handmade steel frames, which soon diversified into a number of specific models - a Gold Medal racer, a full touring bike and the Randonneur lightweight mudguard bike.
 The business kept up with the times by introducing a subsequently healthy mail order section to the business, which opened up wider markets and drew in customers from further afield.

 Roger Pearson and his wife, Carol, had three children; eldest son Guy joined the firm in 1993 and his brother William followed a year later.
-Roger was subsequently diagnosed with cancer and was no longer able to work full time, passing much of the responsibility for the business onto his two sons.
-Arthur Pearson passed away at the age of 90 in February 1996 and tragically Roger died little more than a month later.
+Arthur Pearson passed away at the age of 90 in February 1996 and tragically Roger died little more than a month later having been diagnosed with cancer.
 The two brothers now represent Pearson’s fifth generation to own and run the business.

-Our second shop, Pearson Perfomance in Sheen London, was opened after 152 years of our Sutton store in 1860.
-Some have described this a rather 'glacial' expansion programme, we just say a well considered decision!
-Concentrating on the more performace element of cycling including precision cyclefitting, servicing and repairs, sports therapy and physio, all supported by our in house cafe.
+The second shop, Pearson Perfomance in Sheen London, was opened 152 years after our Sutton store.
+Some have described this as a rather 'glacial' expansion programme, we just say a well considered decision!
+Concentrating on the more performace element of cycling including precision cycle fitting, servicing and repairs, sports therapy and physio, all supported by our in house coffee shop.

-Cycling is now bigger than it has ever been and for all the right reasons: health, convenience, the environment, sport and personal travel.
+Cycling is now bigger than it has ever been and for all the right reasons, health, convenience, the environment, sport and personal travel.
 It is up to the well established firms and organisations to manage this effectively and responsibly and as the official oldest cycle shop in the world, we are in a very strong position to do this.
 Pearson Cycle Specialists strives to maintain the reputation set by previous generations, providing the very best service and value to all our customers.
-Due to the rapid expansion of multiples in the cycle industry in recent years, our aim is to cater for more specialist customers, selling high specification cycles and equipment as well as catering for high street sales.
+Due to the rapid expansion of multiples in the cycle industry in recent years, our aim is to cater for more specialist customers, providing expert advice and help, stocking high specification cycles and equipment as well as catering for every day high street sales.